 In September 2017, the island was again struck by a major hurricane - Hurricane Irma - that significantly damaged the power grid and led to over one million residents losing power.
 Just weeks later, the island was struck by Hurricane Maria, which crippled the island's power grid and required more than a year just to restore power to all customers.
-In addition to large numbers of equipment out of service, even more equipment was vulnerable due to being required to operate for years or even decades longer than had been expected when originally manufactured.
-Since then, continued stress, including Hurricane Fiona, a Category 1 event which produced an island-wide blackout that required 12 days to restore 90% of customers, placed additional burden on the infrastructure.
+In addition to large numbers of equipment out of service, even more equipment was vulnerable due to being required to operate for decades longer than the equipment lifetime designed by the manufacturer.
+After 2017, continued stress from events including Hurricane Fiona, a Category 1 storm in September 2022 which produced an island-wide blackout that required 12 days to restore 90% of customers, placed additional stress and damage on the already weakened and outdated infrastructure.

-To mitigate these challenges, LUMA is executing an aggressive series of programs to rebuild the system in alignment with industry standards.
-LUMA utilizes industry best practices and established standards to model and assess the system, and to propose long-term capital plans to harden the grid, improve reliability performance, Including NER CIP standards, integrate renewable generation, and mitigate deficiencies.
-For example, substation transformers as critical sources need to have designed redundancy, with reliable bus configurations like breaker-and-a-half and ring-bus which allow for the continuous operation of the substation even with an outage of a breaker, or other substation equipment.
+To mitigate these challenges, LUMA is executing a series of aggressive programs to rebuild the system in alignment with industry standards.
+LUMA utilizes industry best practices and established standards to model and assess the system.
+We then create long-term capital plans to harden the grid, improve reliability performance-by incorporating modern industry best-practices such as NERC CIP standards- and integrate renewable generation.
+For example, LUMA is designing in redundancy at substations by requiring reliable bus configurations like breaker-and-a-half and ring-bus which allow for the continuous operation of the substation even with an outage of a breaker, or other substation equipment.

-Furthermore, since commencement LUMA has performed assessment, repair and replacement work on substation and transmission assets.
-These proactive activities have prevented many outages by identifying priority items that can be serviced or maintained before equipment failure that can cause an outage.
+Furthermore, since commencement LUMA has assessed, repaired and replaced many substation and transmission assets.
+These proactive activities have prevented outages by identifying priority items that can be serviced or maintained before equipment failure that can cause an outage.
 For substations, LUMA has replaced 5 large substation transformers, and replaced over 42 transmission substation circuit breakers, as well as 25 distribution substation circuit breakers.
-These circuit breakers provide the essential service of quickly detecting and isolating disturbances, and protecting equipment, and are the essential device to maintain public safety by isolating and deenergizing faulted equipment on the grid.
-LUMA has also replaced over 200 transmission structures as part of T-Pole replacement program.
-In addition, in FY2024 alone, LUMA has completed over 1160 insulator replacement projects, more than 600 hot spot repairs, and over 275 switch repairs on the transmission system.
+These circuit breakers provide the essential service of quickly detecting and isolating disturbances, and protecting equipment, and are the essential device to maintain public safety by isolating and de-energizing faulted equipment on the grid.
+LUMA has also replaced more than 100 damaged transmission poles and structures to harden the grid.
+In addition, during FY2024 LUMA completed over 1160 insulator replacement projects, more than 600 hot spot repairs, and over 275 switch repairs on the transmission system.
 Combined, these transmission investments have provided hardening and reduced the likelihood of critical equipment failures causing customer interruption.

-The present state of the grid includes out of service assets that are described in Section 3.
+The grid's present state includes out-of-service assets described in Section 3.
 These include substation transformers that are currently out of service due to equipment failure and must be placed in service to reduce the likelihood and consequence of widespread outages.
-Similarly, out of service transmission lines cause power flows to increase on adjacent lines, which can increase the likelihood of failure and number of customers affected when an unexpected failure occurs.
+Similarly, out of service transmission lines cause power flows to increase on adjacent lines, which can increase the likelihood of failure and the number of customers affected when an unexpected failure occurs.
 These out-of-service transmission facilities are discussed in Section 3 and must be restored to service to reduce reliability impacts to the grid.